zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

     ... ''' % globals())

 Note that our site.zcml file is very small.
-It expect the application zcml to define amost everything.
+It expect the application zcml to define almost everything.
 In fact, a site.zcml file will often include just a single include directive.
 We don't need to include the surrounding configure element, unless we want a namespace other than the zope namespace.
 A configure directive will be included for us.